Decadence: Postmodernist connection to decadence

+Modernism tends to belittle popular culture through its oppressive nature, which can be seen as elitist and controlling, as it privileges certain works of art above others.
+As a result, postmodern artists and writers developed a contempt for the canon, rejecting tradition and essentialism.
+This disdain for privilege extended to the fields of philosophy, science, and of course, politics.
+Pierre Bourdieu provides some insight into the attitudes of this new sub-class and its relation to post-modern theorists, embodied through students of bourgeois descent.
+They began to pursue their artistic interests at their schools after being shadowed academically.
+They are victims of verdicts which, like those of the school, appeal to reason and science to block off the paths leading (back) to power, and are quick to denounce science, power, the power of science, and above all perhaps a power which, like the triumphant technology of the moment, appeals to science to legitimate itself.
+This postmodern way of thought is guided by an anti-institutional temperament that flees competitions and hierarchies.
+These systems allow art to become confined by labels – postmodern work is difficult to define.
+In the name of the fight against 'taboos' and the liquidation of 'complexes' they adopt the most external and most easily borrowed aspects of the intellectual life-style, liberated manners, cosmetic or sartorial outrages, emancipated poses and postures, and systematically apply the cultivated disposition to not-yet-legitimate culture (cinema, strip cartoons, the underground), to every-day life (street art), the personal sphere (sexuality, cosmetics, child-rearing, leisure) and the existential (the relation to nature, love, death).
+Their craft evolves into a way of being that directly criticizes modernist attitudes, and enables postmodern artists and writers with a newfound sense of freedom through rebellion.

 Jacques Barzun

-The historian Jacques Barzun (1907-2012) gives a definition of decadence which is independent from moral judgement.
+The historian Jacques Barzun (1907–2012) gives a definition of decadence which is independent from moral judgement.
 In his bestseller From Dawn to Decadence: 500 Years of Western Cultural Life (published 2000) he describes decadent eras as times when "the forms of art as of life seem exhausted, the stages of development have been run through.
 Institutions function painfully."
 He emphasizes that "decadent" in his view is "not a slur" but "a technical label".

-With reference to Barzun, New York Times columnist Ross Douthat characterises decadence as a state of "economic stagnation, institutional decay and cultural and intellectual exhaustion at a high level of material prosperity and technological development".
+With reference to Barzun, New York Times columnist Ross Douthat characterizes decadence as a state of "economic stagnation, institutional decay and cultural and intellectual exhaustion at a high level of material prosperity and technological development".
 Douthat sees the West in the 21st century in an "age of decadence", marked by stalemate and stagnation.
 He is the author of the book The Decadent Society, published by Simon & Schuster in 2020.
-According to the news website Vox, "Douthat’s definition of a 'decadent society' is that we’re trapped in a stale system that keeps spinning in place, reproducing the same arguments and frustrations over and over again."